jyn514/flower/README.md

     (map #(html [:kbd (sed % "+" " + ")])
          (str/split keys #" "))))
 ```
-if you want to reuse this code between pages, place it in `lib/kbd.clj`. the directory and file extension are important, but the file name isn't; all .clj files in `lib/` will be loaded, unless it's a template or preprocessed file as discussed below.
+if you want to reuse this code between pages, place it in `expressions/kbd.clj`. the directory and file extension are important, but the file name isn't; all .clj files in `expressions/` will be loaded.
 ##### index pages
 often, you will want to make an index of pages in your site.
 to do so, first mark your page as an index. then, simply generate your pages using the `pages` local variable.